renovatebot/renovate/docs/usage/configuration-options.md

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

+## pruneBranchAfterAutomerge

+Configure to `false` to disable puring of merged branches after automerge.
+Defaults to `true`.

 ## pruneStaleBranches

 Configure to `false` to disable deleting orphan branches and autoclosing PRs.